histoire-dev/histoire/docs/reference/components-vue3.md

 ### `initState`

 Function that returns the intial state.
-Will be used as default value for variants.

 ```vue
 <script setup>